 You can upload keys for the origin through the web interface for Builder, or by using the

-Upload packages to Builder
+Upload Packages to Builder

-Habitat supports continuous deployment workflows through the use of channels.
+Chef Habitat supports continuous deployment workflows through the use of channels.
 A channel is a tag for a package that the Supervisors in a service group can subscribe to.
 Channels are useful in CI/CD scenarios where you want to gate a package before making it the default version of the package that users should consume.
 You can think of this split as the difference between test and production, or nightly releases versus stable releases of products.

 By default, newly uploaded packages are placed in the

-unstable channel, however, the default package that is downloaded is the latest
+unstable channel.
+However, the default package that is downloaded is the latest

 stable version of a package, unless overridden in commands such as